giresse19/dev_network/Readme.md

 * Uses `src/models` to get Mongoose Model for User
 * contains POST request for `/register`, `/login` and GET for `/current`, User
 * Uses the `config/passport` to assist in authentication `loged In` User.
+* Uses `jsonwebtoken` euthentication strategy
 * Uses `sign` middleware from passport module to return token and payload to authenticated users
+* Does not use `session` based authentication, set expiration of token for logged in user.

 ### src/post.js
 * Handling of Post logic is here